 The Rock Center offers a Student Resource Center to support students who are working on starting their own business.
 We maintain a collection of business plans and books relevant to the start-up process, as well as a collection focusing on search funds.
-See Alice Moses in Rock Center 107 to access these resources.
+Visit Rock Center 107 to access these resources.

 Students can also take advantage of the vast resources of the new Harvard innovation lab.
 The i-lab is a new and innovative University-wide initiative that will foster team-based and entrepreneurial activities and deepen interactions among students and faculty throughout Harvard, entrepreneurs and members of the Allston and Greater Boston community.

-The MVP Award is designed to help students who are using the lean startup methodology and developing a minimum viable product.
+The Rock Accelerator Award is designed to help students who are using the lean startup methodology and developing a minimum viable product.
 To learn more about this set of ideas, visit Eric Ries' blog, Lessons Learned, Eric Ries' response to an Inc Magazine article on Minimum Viable Product and the article, The Minimum Viable Product Dissected.
 In addition, you may be interested in The Entrepreneur's Guide to Customer Development by Cooper & Vlaskovits.
 Available for the Kindle for $24.
 Or as a PDF download for $25.